Nasal Delivery Challenges

-Despite easy access, the complex geometry of the nose makes reliable and efficient delivery of drugs to the mucosal surfaces challenging.
-The nasal valve is the narrowest segment of the respiratory tract, accounting for up to 80 percent of nasal resistance and almost half of total respiratory resistance.
+Despite easy access, the complex and dynamic geometry of the nose makes reliable and efficient delivery of drugs to mucosal surfaces high and deep in the nose challenging.
+The nasal valve is the narrowest segment of the respiratory tract, accounting for up to 80% of nasal resistance and almost half of total respiratory resistance.
 Sniffing causes additional narrowing of the elastic tissues of the valve.